nityanandaz/ExportReminders/README.md

 ## Installation

-Install with [Mint](https://github.com/yonaskolb/Mint)  `mint install nityanandaz/ExportReminders`,

-Or run  `swift run export-reminders` at the root.
+Run  `swift run export-reminders` at the root.

 ## Usage